Writing is only one part of the story when it comes to having your book out in the world and available for people to enjoy.

 Tim suggests you get a list together, get your book ready to send for those who offer to help and then mail them to ask for a review.
-The ones who agree to help you then shoot a copy of the book out without delay to give them time to read.
+The ones who agree to help you, shoot them a copy of the book without delay to give them time to read.
 A gentle reminder or two may be needed and you finish that up with a thank you note after your book has launched.

 It’s not a difficult process and the model Tim outlines is easy enough to follow.

-I’ve taken the liberty of turning into an infographic which you are welcome to download.
+I’ve taken the liberty of turning this into an infographic which you are welcome to download.